 “The Studio is a place to have fun and let your mind be creative.
 What will be different?
 People in our whole neighborhood will be calm.”

-Quinlan Peterson is a neighbor of Central-Cocoanut in Sarasota.
-He is 11 years old and is in 5th grade at Gocio Elementary.
+Quinlan Peterson joined the Board as a neighbor of Central-Cocoanut when he was 11 years old and in 5th grade at Gocio Elementary.
 From Kindergarten through 4th grade he was a student at Fruitville Elementary, and in preschool he attended Children First.
 Quinlan has three sisters and two brothers.
 He enjoys playing football and painting.
-On the Seminoles football team he plays the positions of left guard, right guard and middle linebacker.
-He is also involved in plays at Light of the World church.
+On the Seminoles football team he played the positions of left guard, right guard and middle linebacker.
+He has also been involved in plays at Light of the World church.
 He likes to play basketball and go fishing.

 WILLIE CHARLES SHAW

 Reverend Willie Charles Shaw lives in the Central-Cocoanut neighborhood.
 He was born and raised in Sarasota, where his family has lived for 110 years.
 He grew up in the Overtown and Newtown communities and today he is the father of nine children, grandfather of seventeen children and great-grandfather of seven children.
 Reverend Shaw is the Vice-Mayor of the City of Sarasota and the District One representative.
 He is also an associate minister at Mount Tabor Missionary Baptist Church, with an emphasis on bereavement counseling.
 As a Staff Sergeant in the U.S. Air Force during the Vietnam War, he served as a security police officer, and he is a retired supervisor in the U.S. Postal Service.

 “Neighbors of Central-Cocoanut have great passion for this work, and I have a great passion for culture.
 The neighborhood is a culture to be celebrated.”